 -Joe Harrell, Associate Vice President, Faciilities Management

 “The University of Cincinnati’s Mentor Me program has surpassed all my expectations.
-Through regular meetings with a mentor has given me an experienced, trusted resource to candidly discuss my career.
-My mentor has provided a valuable outside perspective, critical feedback, professional development advice and guidance, networking opportunities, and the opportunity to learn about more advanced projects and potentially be involved.
-Personally and professionally, UC Mentor Me has made me better.”
+Through our regular meetings, I have gained an experienced ally that I can trust while candidly discussing my work and career.
+My mentor has provided a valuable outside perspective, critical but honest feedback, professional development advice and guidance, networking opportunities, and the opportunity to learn about more advanced projects.
+What started as a mentorship has become a friendship and in an effort to pay my experience forward, I am becoming a mentor myself.
+Personally and professionally, Mentor Me UC has made me better.”

 -Luke Willman, Assistant Athletic Direct Marketing & Promotions